Concordia University Wisconsin Executive and Leadership Team

 Leadership Overview

-Concordia University Wisconsin has 4 executives leading key functions including finance, information technology, and institutional leadership.
+Concordia University Wisconsin has 4 executives leading key functions including strategy, finance, technology, and operations.

-Driven by academic excellence, Concordia University Wisconsin is dedicated to fostering intellectual growth and preparing students for impactful careers through comprehensive Arts and Science, Business, Education, and Graduate studies programs.
+Driven by academic excellence, Concordia University Wisconsin is dedicated to fostering intellectual growth and professional development through comprehensive arts, sciences, business, and graduate programs, impacting students across Wisconsin and beyond.

 Leadership Roles at Concordia University Wisconsin